Online Triathlon Coaching

 Experience & Background

 There are many different triathlon coaching certifications, ranging from USAT and ASAF to ITU and Ironman.
-While these qualifications guarantee a baseline level of knowledge, they don’t make one coach more skilled and competent than another.
+While these qualifications guarantee a baseline level of knowledge, we make sure to vet all online triathlon coaches who are part of our network.

-Ultimately, it’s more important to make sure your coach’s experience and expertise aligns with your goals.
-If you’re new to triathlon, seek out coaches with experience and emphasis on working with beginners.
+Ultimately, it’s more important to make sure your coach’s experience and expertise align with your goals.
+If you’re new to triathlon, seek out coaches with experience and an emphasis on working with beginners.

 Conversely, veteran coaches might focus primarily on elite-level athletes.
 In many cases, these coaches have experience working with professional athletes, Olympians, and Kona qualifiers (if not having been former professionals themselves.)